Ikomia-hub/auto_annotate/README.md

 # auto_annotate

 Auto-annotate images using a text prompt.
-GroundingDINO is employed for object detection (bounding boxes), followed by SAM for segmentation.
+GroundingDINO is employed for object detection (bounding boxes), followed by MobileSAM or SAM for segmentation.
 The annotations are then saved in both Pascal VOC format and COCO format.
 The COCO annotation file (.json) is compatible with the Ikomia 'dataset_coco' dataloader.

 ## :rocket: Ikomia API